mrtnj/scripting_for_data_analysis/week1/week1.md

     * You can also have a look at section 6.3.1 and 6.3.3 about data frames.
 (But skip 6.3.2.
 This subsection deals with `attach` and `detach`, which I only recommend for playing practical jokes on dear friends.)
     * Section 11 introduces statistical models in R. Read this to refresher on linear models and an introduction to R's formula syntax.
 Don't get to bogged down with the more advanced formula functions (`poly`, `Error` and the like) unless you have a special interest.
 I'd suggest reading 11.1-11.4, and skipping subsection 11.1.1.
 If you use generalized linear models in your work, you can keep going with 11.6.

+* R for data science by Hadley Wickham and Garrett Grolemund -- will teach you modern advanced R packages right away, and make you look like a genius -- <http://r4ds.had.co.nz/>.
+Chapters 1-4 and 6 introduce R and RStudio, some statistical graphics, and coding.

 * The university library also has several books on R as e-books, e.g. Norman Matloff's The art of R programming. <http://www.bibl.liu.se>

 * Cookbook for R, ggplot2 -- particularly helpful for changing options and formatting in ggplot2 -- <http://www.cookbook-r.com/Graphs/>